Kermit Roosevelt Jr.: Personal life

 Roosevelt married Mary Lowe "Polly" Gaddis in 1937, and they had four children: Kermit III (father of Kermit IV, who also goes by Kermit III), Jonathan, Mark, and Anne.

 Death

 Roosevelt died in 2000 at a retirement community in Cockeysville, Maryland.
 He was survived by his wife, children, a brother, and seven grandchildren.

+Awards

+Roosevelt was the recipient of the National Security Medal which was awarded by Dwight D. Eisenhower to him in a secret ceremony on March 26, 1956 for his services in Egypt and Iran.